farfromidle/JQ-Salary-Calculator/README.md

 The following should happen when using the tool.

 1. Input data on the form.
-First Name, Last Name, Employee ID, Job Title & Annual Salary.
+First Name, Last Name, Employee ID, Job Title & Annual Salary. - Done
-2. Upon click of "Calculate Annual Salary)", the table below should fill up with that information along with the annual salary of each employee.
+2. Upon click of "Calculate Annual Salary)", the table below should fill up with that information along with the annual salary of each employee. - Done
 3. If you want to delete a line, simply press delete at the end of the table row.
+Done
-4. The total salary of all employees is listed at the bottom and should calculate the total amount of all employees' salaries, combined.
+4. The total salary of all employees is listed at the bottom and should calculate the total amount of all employees' salaries, combined. - Done

 This project utilizes, HTML, CSS, JavaScript & JQuery to accomplish this task.